Modern slavery statements

 ICG is committed to promoting a “speak up” culture where staff feel they can raise concerns about slavery and human trafficking in the knowledge that the matters they report will be taken seriously.
 No such concerns have been raised to date.

-Our Speak Up policy outlines how staff may report a concern through both internal channels (including to a Non-Executive Director) and external routes.
+Our Speak Up policy outlines how staff may report a concern through both internal channels (including to a Non- Executive Director) and external routes.
 All staff globally have access to a 24/7 anonymous and confidential service for making a report, operated by an independent third-party.

 In addition, all external stakeholders can file a complaint by following ICG’s Complaints Policy (which is available on our website: Complaints Policy).
-We support anyone (staff, customers, suppliers and third parties) who, in good faith, disclose a concern, including in relation to slavery and human trafficking.
+We support anyone (staff, customers, suppliers and third parties) who, in good faith, discloses a concern, including in relation to slavery and human trafficking.

-Approval and ongoing commitment
+6. Approval and ongoing commitment

 This statement has been approved by the Board of Directors of each of Intermediate Capital Group PLC, ICG FMC Limited, ICG Alternative Investment Limited, Intermediate Capital Managers Limited, ICG Global Investment UK Limited and ICG Global Investment Jersey Limited and each other member of the Group, which carries on a business or part of a business in the United Kingdom.